likicv/usysml-test-cases/README.md

 # Understanding uSysML Test Cases

-The test cases are organised under the folder `test_cases`, one test case per folder named 'test_XY-ABC' (where 'XY-ABC' is the test case unique identifier).
+The test cases are organised under the folder `test_cases`, one test case per folder named 'test_XY-ABC', where 'XY-ABC' is the test case unique identifier.
 Within each test case there are several files, of which the following are particularly important:

 - \*.sysml -- contains the test case SysML v2 textual notation